-The Framework Laptop is decent for media consumption.
+The Framework 13 is decent for media consumption.
 Its IPS display is sharp and bright but isn't ideal for dark room viewing as blacks look gray, and while its speakers sound natural and clear, they don't get very loud.
-The battery lasts only around five hours of video playback, so you'll have to bring the charger with you.
+The battery lasts only around five hours of video playback, so you must bring the charger with you.
 Thankfully, the laptop and its power adapter are compact and easy to carry around.

 The Framework Laptop is great for business use.
 It feels very well-built and is very portable, which is great if you travel a lot for work.
 It has a sharp and bright display, a comfortable keyboard, and a large, responsive touchpad.
 It also has a great webcam for video meetings, and its modular port system lets you swap out the ports on the fly to adapt to any situation.
 Its Intel CPU performs well and can handle most productivity tasks like text processing, web browsing, spreadsheets, and presentations.
 The main downside is that its battery lasts only around seven hours of light use, meaning you'll need to carry the charger with you.